Manishearth/manishearth.github.io/source/drafts/diplomat.md

 In C++, this may generate a struct `Settings` and a class `MyObject` with methods `create()` and `do_thing()`.
 In JS it would have a similar class, but `create()` would be a constructor, and `do_thing()` would be renamed to `doThing()`.
 For a further idiomatic tweak, `new MyObject()` would accept untyped objects with the same fields as `Settings` as well.
 In both cases, the constructor/methods will call `MyObject_new`/`MyObject_do_thing` under the hood.

 Diplomat supports three kinds of "custom" user-defined types: C-like enums, structs, and "opaques".
 Structs are copied over the FFI boundary, whereas "opaques" wrap an underlying, opaque-to-foreign-languages Rust object that is behind an allocation and only ever passed around behind an owned or borrowed pointer.
+Some Diplomat backends also support traits as a fourth kind of custom type, letting the user plug in their own implementation of an interface.

+Diplomat also supports `Option`s, `Result`s, and slices, mapping them to the target language's idiomatic nullability, error, and list models.
+For example, a Rust `Result` throws an exception in JS, Dart, and Python, but maps to Kotlin's `Result` type.

 For a full list of types Diplomat supports passing across the FFI boundary, see [the types chapter in the Diplomat book][book-types].